Before we start off, let’s take a small quiz and see how well you know the difference between sales vs marketing:

 And based on my experience here is an honest attempt to reduce some of that confusion for you!

 So grab a coffee, relax, and enjoy a comparative analysis of both departments.

 First of all,

-What’s the core difference between sales and marketing?
+Are marketing and sales the same thing?- The core difference between sales and marketing

 Sales vs Marketing (B2C)